-written by Marc Baron Copyright © 2013 (PAu 3-678-910) Registered WGA East: I214899
+written by Marc Baron Copyright © ; Registered WGA East

-“Originally envisioned as a short film… After a discussion of the story at Oroloro Entertainment, notes were ‘back-burnered’ while other projects were being developed.
+Originally envisioned as a short film, the idea came to me entering a subway station and seeing a sgin noting the current lottery jackpot totals.
+After a discussion of the story at Oroloro Entertainment, notes were ‘back-burnered’ while other projects were being developed.
 About a year later my aging mother took ill and I was spending a great of time overseeing her care, commuting from New York to Florida and staying in her apartment.
-If found the situation stressful and, at times, depressing.
+I found the situation stressful and, at times, depressing.
 I decided I would make good use of my time ‘escaping’ into the world of comedy and began working on the screenplay.
 After a week I had 80 pages and realized there was a bigger story here.
 After reading the raw draft, Oroloro film partner, Joe Cirillo, encouraged me to continue developing the story.
 After a few re-writes later, we agreed to move MegaBall$ into development.

-“The response from friends and industry people has been tremendous.
+The response from friends and industry people has been tremendous.
 Numerous staff members of SAG-AFTRA, fellow filmmakers and actor-friends all agreed this was a solid project.
 We were able to reach out to experienced filmmakers, who all joined our team based on the quality of the script.” – Marc Baron

 An independent comedy feature film by Oroloro Entertainment